mohyaz11/OptimumSetupBook/manuscript/Terms.md

 ## Lifecycle

-A lifecycle defines which environments that you can deploy a release to and in what order.
+A lifecycle defines which environments you can deploy a release to and in what order.